 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform site backups, then get professional WordPress help services, or use a backup plugin.
+If you don’t want to back up your files yourself, then consider using professional WordPress help services, or use backup plugins.

-- You can learn more about a great WordPress backup plugin that can fully automate your backup process here: Backup, Clone And Protect Your WP Websites With Backup Creator WordPress Plugin
+- You can read about a great WordPress backup plugin that we recommend using to completely automate your file and data backups here: Back Up, Clone & Keep Your WordPress Site Protected With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory